 - New style guidelines

 - Sales and delivered value in stores

 Based on historical data, the markup and sell-through per channel, event, brand, and product family are defined.
 The sell-through goal is used for margin calculation and the next season’s budget.
-Based on current season sales, the end-of-season forecast is defined, as Luca explains:
+The end-of-season forecast is then defined based on current season sales, as Luca explains:

 "With Board, we define the sales budget for the next season, involving dimensions such as geographic area, sales channel, brand, and gender.
 Consequently, planned seasonal sales are allocated by product type, product family, and event, based on historical data.
 Retail managers analyze the data in the strategic plan in order to verify sales and margin goals that have previously been defined."

-Just after the budgeting phase, the assortment process starts, which is the responsibility of the merchandise and retail managers and controllers.
+The assortment process starts straight after the budgeting phase, which is the responsibility of the merchandise and retail managers and controllers.
 The goal of this step is to define the store assortment in order to be aligned with the sales and margin targets, taking into consideration store capacity and visual planning.
 Then, the Assortment Plan gives rise to the buying retail plan and the initial allocation per store and SKU.

 Gathering the retail and merchandising inputs on the Board environment relating to production, stock, seasonal sales per store, the Assortment Plan, and the target stock levels, Slowear’s supply chain managers drive two linked processes: replenishment and reorder.
 These are the main phases of In-Season Management, a continuous process related to the seasonal sales period that aims to optimize, with a short-medium term view, store sales while keeping low stock levels, therefore reducing working capital and stock-out.
 The replenishment phase calculates sales potential per store during the season and plans the distribution of available stock, while the reorder phase deals with the special orders made by the stores.